kferenc617/AspNetUserSessions/README.md

 # AspNetUserSessions
-A simple thrad-safe c# class to maintain user sessions in an asp.net or possibly in other IIS-powered webapps.
+A simple thread-safe c# class to maintain user sessions in an asp.net or possibly in other IIS-powered webapps.

 # Why it was useful for Me
 I wanted to get a list of active user (and possibly some that expired not so long ago) sessions in my asp.net webforms app.
 Theretically, the InProc session cache can be accessed using reflection, but this can be implememtation specific and its thread safety is questionable at best.
 But the most importantly it was fun to make it.